Concerto Soloist - Diary entries

 Rachmaninoff's role: Concerto Soloist

-Notes: Satina was unsure of the orchestra for this concert, and also had a reservation about whether it was Damrosch conducting, although Apetian named both the orchestra and the conductor.
+Notes: Satina was unsure of the orchestra for this concert, and also had a reservation about who was conducting, although Apetian names both the orchestra and the conductor.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 January 29 1920